semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.folder._meta-flow.md

 created: 1751206968994
 ---

-The physical representation of the [[sflo.concept.mesh.resource.element.node-component.metadata]]
+The physical representation of the [[sflo.concept.mesh.resource.element.flow.metadata]]